 Providing education, empowerment and support related to sexual assault, sexual harassment, dating/domestic violence and stalking.

+Our two full-time staff members can provide more in-depth, ongoing advocacy.
 You are welcome to meet with a peer advocate first, then ask to be scheduled with a professional staff person, or you can schedule with a professional staff person directly.

 PARC seeks to engage the Brandeis community to normalize anti-violence by providing our own resources and connecting folks to others.

 If you are hosting an event that addresses sensitive or triggering topics, PARC peer advocates can be present to support participants who wish to talk to someone during or after the event.

 Sign up for our newsletter for monthly updates, events, and more.